nejcropic/nejcropic/README.md

 - 👋 Hi, I’m @nejcropic
-- 👀 I’m interested in electronics
+- 👀 Interested in electronics and programming
-- 🌱 I’m currently learning electrical engineering
+- currently studying electrical engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 nejc.ropic@gmail.com

 <!---
 nejcropic/nejcropic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.